mimingfikriac/EDA_Student_Habits_Performance/README.md

 # EDA_Student_Habits_Performance
-Exploratory Data Analysis (EDA) on student habits and academic performance to uncover patterns between study behavior, lifestyle factors, and exam scores.
+This project performs Exploratory Data Analysis (EDA) on student habits and academic performance.
+The goal is to understand how various behavioral and lifestyle factors influence students' exam scores.